stefan-niculae/intervening-in-coevolution/docs/index.md

 ![img](https://lh5.googleusercontent.com/zdStsQuh5KJIMe4LVsrFpEvx_U2FU0VwYbMOGWHExg-l4aSor3u6flgLqWN3Lb60RvK66eDtQ1_Te-Zz8d9ST6iTs7lfrYlesuqG65v4mUabgLSIFAx-wF0GDZP3NGqtlSCIjl17fdk)

+There are two agents, one for the thieves and one for the guardians.
+An agent picks an action for each avatar in the team in isolation.
+Each agent has their own copy of the model, to prevent intervention cross-contamination.
+Each avatar has their own transitions buffer, to facilitate dealing with cases in which one thief dies while the game continues.

-Each agent receives a different view of environment state.
+Each avatar receives a different view of environment state.
 The state features are made up of five 9 by 9 boolean matrices, indicating the positions of:

 1. Itself
 2. Teammates